-In Pillow Talk Jan Morrow (Doris Day) and Brad Allen (Rock Hudson) share a telephone party line together but have never met.
+In Pillow Talk career woman Jan Morrow (Doris Day) and womanizer Brad Allen (Rock Hudson) share a telephone party line together but have never met.
 Brad is on the phone a lot, talking to various women, which infuriates Jan.
-But when Brad coincidentally meets her he is immediately smitten by her and pretends to be a wealthy Texan visiting New York.
+But when Brad coincidentally meets her he is immediately smitten and pretends to be a wealthy Texan visiting New York to seduce her.
 They fall in love, but Brad’s plan begins to unravel….

 The original trailer of Pillow Talk:

 – Pillow Talk was the first of three films that all featured Rock Hudson, Doris Day and Tony Randall.
 The other two are Lover Come Back and Send Me No Flowers.

 – Rock Hudson turned Pillow Talk down three times, because he thought the script was too ‘risqué’.

 – The film was initially called The Way The Wind Blows, but the title was changed because producer Ross Hunton believed Doris Day’s new song Pillow Talk would be a hit.

 – Rock Hudson insisted that Nick Adams would get a part in Pillow Talk, he eventually played the part of Tony Walters.

 – The costumes for Pillow Talk were designed by Jean Louis, who also designed the outfits for Rita Hayworth in Gilda.
 He is also famous for designing the dress Marilyn Monroe wore when she sang Happy Birthday to John F. Kennedy.

 – The film was initially a hard sell, because many believed that romantic comedies were not ‘in style’ anymore.
 Additionally, Rock Hudson and Doris Day were seen as ‘a thing of the past’.
 But when the film was released, it became a smash hit.